1919 Southampton mutiny: August 1919

 In August 1919 it was reported in American newspapers that a similar situation involving 300 soldiers of the Berkshire, Gloucestershire and Warwickshire Regiments had occurred in August 1919.
 They had been on leave in the UK when they refused to board a ship at Southampton to sail to France, where they feared they would be outfitted for battle in the Allied intervention in the Russian Civil War.
-After airing their greivences the men were marched, under armed escort, back to their rest camp.
+After airing their grievances the men were marched, under armed escort, back to their rest camp.